Feliphegomez/digital-members/readme.txt

 * ENHANCEMENT: Added a checkout_level API call.
 This will be used in the future to update the price total at checking using JS and is also needed to implement support for Google Pay and Apple Pay through Stripe.
 * ENHANCEMENT: Cleaned up the email settings page.
 * ENHANCEMENT: Better handling of some login and password reset errors.
-* ENHANCEMENT: Added links to the PMPro YouTube and Facebook profiles.
+* ENHANCEMENT: Added links to the DmRFID YouTube and Facebook profiles.
-* REFACTOR: Cleaned up some code in incldues/content.php, especially around the pmpro_search_filter() function.
+* REFACTOR: Cleaned up some code in incldues/content.php, especially around the dmrfid_search_filter() function.
 * REFACTOR: Removed the package-lock.json file from the repository.

 = 2.3.4 - 2020-06-18 =